The Rise and Fall of Michigan Avenue

 Reviewed: Chicago's North Michigan Avenue: Planning and Development, 1900–1930 by John W. Stamper.
 University of Chicago Press, 1991

 North Michigan Avenue was no serendipitous result of market forces, but the outcome of conscious, deliberate planning.
 Its highly marketable ambiance—its upscale retail mix, its vaguely Europeanized atmosphere, its scale—was premeditated.
-The story of who did the premeditating, and how, is told in John Stamper's useful new book, Chicago's North Michigan Avenue: Planning and Development, 1900-1930, the third volume in the University of Chicago Press series, "Chicago Architecture and Urbanism."
-Stamper is an associate professor in Notre Dame's School of Architecture.
-He provides a building-by-building summary of the physical development of the street, including capsule biographies of the architects, business people, and planners whose decisions shaped it.
+The story of who did the premeditating, and how, is told in John Stamper's useful new book, Chicago's North Michigan Avenue: Planning and Development, 1900–1930, the third volume in the University of Chicago Press series, "Chicago Architecture and Urbanism."
+Stamper, who is an associate professor in Notre Dame's School of Architecture, provides a building-by-building summary of the physical development of the street, including capsule biographies of the architects, business people, and planners whose decisions shaped it.

 Developers and merchants have always been the de facto planners of our major streets.
 The larger outlines of the new Michigan Avenue were drawn by private property interests on the Near North Side, beginning late in the last century.
-What they sought to build was an alternative to a Loop that by then had become hideously congested and dirty, a sunnier, more spacious resort at which those with money might shop, live, and congregate.
+What they sought to build was an alternative to a Loop that by then had become hideously congested and dirty, a sunnier, more spacious resort at which those with money might happily shop, live, and congregate.